bovender/dora/README.md

 precompile assets, and restart [Passenger][].

 There is no good contingency plan for when any of these steps fail.
-Rolling back the application to a former version is currently not supported (unlike, for example, when you deploy your app using [Capistrano][].)
+The `upgrade-app.sh` script provides only very limited support to roll back the application to a previous state.
+One tool that is definitively better at this is [Capistrano][].

 ## Data persistence